Obtaining an EPC certificate

 • Buildings for agriculture that do not consume a lot of energy – if the work would change the building’s character, you should seek your local authority advice.

-Does my property need an EPC certificate?
+Why do you need an EPC certificate?

 The MEES (Minimum Energy Efficiency Standard) went into effect on 1 April 2018.
 With the MEES in place, the lowest rating that a privately rented property can get is a “E”; anything rated “F” or “G” cannot be rented out.